Alkar-stud/EcoRideBack/readme.md

 ## Install
 1. Clone this project
+2. Extension php mongodb must be installed.
+Run if not `pecl install mongodb`
-2. Run `composer install`
+3. Run `composer install`
-3. Run `symfony server:start -d` to launch your local php web server
+4. Run `symfony server:start -d` to launch your local php web server

 ## Database
 1. Create a new ".env.local" file at the root of the project and copy the ".env" file content inside of it.